syncfusion-content/uwp-docs/uwp/SfPivotChart/OLAP/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-Then open the "Service1.svc.cs" file under "OlapManagerService" project and replace the existing code with the exact following code.
+Then open the "Service1.svc.cs" file under the "OlapManagerService" project and replace the existing code with the exact following code.

+{% tabs %}

 {% highlight c# %}